 - The process is slow compared to other printing techniques

-Overall, all-over printing is a great choice to have for novel designers who wish to explore their creativity.
+Overall, all-over printing is a great choice to have for marketing managers, merch managers, businessmen and the like, who wish to explore their creativity in production.
 Due to its almost non-existent limitations, the possibilities are almost endless when it comes to its visual prowess.